vaghelahetvi/SOFE3980U-Lab3/README.md

       ![MS3 figure1](figures/cl3-1.jpg)

-   3. Wait until the API is enabled then, create a three-nodes cluster on GKE called **sofe3980u**.
+   3. Wait until the API is enabled then, create a cluster on GKE called **sofe3980u**.
+The cluster contains three nodes.
+A Node is a worker machine in which docker images and applications can be deployed.
       ```cmd
       gcloud container clusters create sofe3980u --num-nodes=3
       ```